-There are contactless washing machines and dryers in the all accommodation sites.
+There are contactless washing machines and dryers in all accommodation sites.
 The College will endeavour to keep these in good working order.
 Any maintenance issues should be reported to the Accommodation Manager.
 Instructions, including fault reporting and emergency procedures, are available in the laundry rooms and Lodge.

-You need to provide your own bed linen: duvet, duvet covers, sheets, pillows and pillowcases.
+Where bed linen, sheets and covers are not already provided, you will then need to provide your own bed linen: duvet, duvet covers, sheets, pillows and pillowcases.
 You will also need to bring your own hand towels and bath towels.